R.J. Ellis (University of Chichester)

 Anyway, Vollmer’s death, however it happened, was a sad, sad, ending.
 And then a sad beginning to the voyeuristic “William Tell” cabaret that has developed.
 Maybe I shouldn’t have written this piece.
 Call in the Nova Police.

-(1) Newberry’s father, William, had married Magdalena Rotana in Mexico City in 1948.
+(1) Newberry’s father, William Stoneman, had married Magdalena Rotana in Mexico City in 1948.

 Email communication, 17/012024 from the Oxmarket Contemporary gallery manager.